• Skip to primary navigation

 Instructions

-• Cut the gluten-free bread into small cubes using a serrated knife.
+• Cut the gluten-free bread into small cubes with a serrated knife.

-• In a bowl, combine chicken broth and egg.
-Whisk to combine.
+• In a medium bowl, whisk together the chicken stock and egg.
 Set aside.

-• Melt the butter in a dutch oven on the stove over medium heat.
+• Melt butter in a Dutch oven over medium heat.

-• Add the toasted bread cubes to the dutch oven and stir.
-Add the dried onion, dried sage, dried parsley, salt, and black pepper, and stir again.
+• Add the toasted bread cubes and sprinkle with sage, parsley, onion powder, salt, and black pepper.
+Toss gently to coat.

-• Remove the foil or cover from the dutch oven and bake for 10 more minutes.
+• Cover the Dutch oven with foil or its lid and bake for 20 minutes.

 Notes